Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: Abstract

 \section{Abstract}

-Despite the progress in \Gls{cdfsl}, a model pre-trained with DINO combined with a prototypical classifier outperforms the latest SOTA methods.
+Despite the progress in cross-domain few-shot learning, a model pre-trained with DINO combined with a prototypical classifier outperforms the latest SOTA methods.
 A crucial limitation that needs to be overcome is that updating too many parameters of the transformers leads to overfitting due to the scarcity of labeled samples.
-To address this challenge, we propose a new concept, \Gls{cp}, as an effective successor to soft prompts.
-Additionally, we propose a novel pseudo-class generation method combined with \Glspl{sst} that relies solely on the base domain to prepare the network for encountering unseen samples from different domains.
-The proposed method exhibits its effectiveness in comprehensive experiments on the extreme domain shift scenario of the BSCD-FSL benchmark.
+To address this challenge, we propose a new concept, coalescent projection, as an effective successor to soft prompts.
+Additionally, we propose a novel pseudo-class generation method, combined with self-supervised transformations, that relies solely on the base domain to prepare the network to encounter unseen samples from different domains.
+The proposed method exhibits its effectiveness in comprehensive experiments on the extreme domain-shift problem of the BSCD-FSL benchmark.
 Our code is published at \href{https://github.com/Naeem-Paeedeh/CPLSR}{https://github.com/Naeem-Paeedeh/CPLSR}.